Jerry Hicks Cancer Scam

-What they did was send out sales pitches disguised as updates on Jerry Hicks illness.
+They sent out sales pitches disguised as updates on Jerry Hicks illness.

-In cynical acts of marketing that would embarrass ordinary people, Esther and Jerry sent out a series of “news bulletins” that commented positively on Jerry’s health (still never using the “c” word) that inevitably pivoted to something like, “Why not join Jerry in enjoying the next workshop live?
+In cynical acts of marketing that would embarrass ordinary people, Esther and Jerry sent out a series of “news bulletins” that commented positively on Jerry’s health (still never using the “C” word) that inevitably pivoted to something like, “Why not join Jerry in enjoying the next workshop live?
 Call…”

 Ridiculed for these clumsy sales pitiches, while still straining to avoid an admission that the teachings being pitched had been exposed as ones even Esther and Jerry wouldn’t follow, Esther, the apparent author, tossed the news release/sales pitch responsibilities over to a more professional public relations specialist.

 The twice-weekly “news bulletins” now featured such cheery stories as the family balloon trip, complete with photos of children and grandchildren crowded in the gondola with Esther and Jerry.

 But Jerry is back in a corner like the family homunculus.

 “It sure was crowded in that gondola, but there is plenty of space at our next scheduled workshop…” Esther wrote.

 Abraham Hicks, it seems, has found a cure for cancer, at least the dangerous corporate kind.

 In a late “news bulletin,” Jerry and Esther are so thrilled at the clarifications and information Abraham spit out at the last workshop, they sat at home and watched the workshop twice.